Search Engine Optimization – Small Business SEO Checklist

 Small Business SEO Checklist

 1. First determine what your blog post is going to be about and draft some pertinent keywords – i.e. words that your clients might use to search for your content and that describe what your post is all about.
-Go with your gut instinct and think about the words your customers use when asking you about this topic.Google suggestions - Small Business SEO Checklist
+Your blog should be around 1000-1300 words.
+Go with your gut instinct and think about the words your customers use when asking you about this topic.Google suggestions from search about "what is SEO"

 2. Use Google Trends to determine whether people are searching for these words or phrases.
 Google suggestions is also a great way to determine if this is a good topic, just start entering your word or phrase in Google and see how it completes it in the search dropdown that shows up.
 The suggestions that show up first are the most popular searches relating to your keyword.
 If you want to go really deep you can use Google Adwords Keyword Planner tool to determine the competition and value of your intended words or phrases (which isn’t ideal as it’s based on data from paid advertising and not overall search), or even better, a tool like Keyword Explorer from MOZ.